Wet phone? This device might be the solution

 There's even a money back guarantee if it doesn't work.
 Naumann said there is no guarantee that every phone can be saved, but DryBox has an over 70 percent success rate when phones are dried within 24 hours of liquid exposure.

-DryBox Rescue Station Kiosks are located at several H-E-B stores in the area.
+DryBox Rescue Station Kiosks are located in several states, including in Florida.
 You can find all locations here.

 © 2017 KVUE-TV